w3f/Grants-Program/Chess-On-Chain.md

 ### Ecosystem Fit
-We aspire to be a parachain with polkadot/kusama/ cumulus , We will appriciate some feedback and suggestions And Roadmap
+We aspire to be a parachain with polkadot/kusama